RisenAgain/SMEA/README.md

 The goodness of a bi-cluster is measured with multiple metrics including Mean Square Residue (MSR), Row Variance (RV), Bi-cluster
 Index (BI), Bi-cluster Size (BS), Bi-cluster Volume (BV).
 Thus to optimize these multiple objective functions, we use SMEA.
 The bi-clusters can then be used to determine which features are important for a particular category of training instances.

+The algorithm is mainly implemented in file [sompy/main_bi.py](https://github.com/chiragiitp/SMEA/blob/master/sompy/main_bi.py).

+Sompy is the implementation of Self-organizing map which have been taken and modified for this problem from [here](https://github.com/sevamoo/SOMPY).